-Date Acquired Acquired Number of Completed Assets Loans Branches Dallas Area Locations Bank Acquired (Dollars i n millions) Professional Bank, N.A. through Professional Capital, Inc. September 2010 \$ 181.8 \$ 91.7 3 Park Cities, Lakewood and Garland Fidelity Bank through Fidelity Resources Company March 2011 166.3 108.1 3 Preston Center, SMU and Plano Bank of Las Colinas October 2011 53.8 40.4 1 Las Colinas IBT Bancorp, Inc. July 2015 124.4 88.5 2 Irving and Frisco
+Date 1 Acquired A Acquired Number of Completed Assets Loans Branches Dallas Area Locations Bank Acquired (Dollars i in milli ons) Professional Bank, N.A. through Professional Capital, Inc. September 2010 \$ 181.8 \$ 91.7 3 Park Cities, Lakewood and Garland Fidelity Bank through Fidelity Resources Company March 2011 166.3 108.1 3 Preston Center, SMU and Plano Bank of Las Colinas October 2011 53.8 40.4 1 Las Colinas Independent Bank of Texas through IBT Bancorp, Inc. July 2015 124.4 88.5 2 Irving and Frisco

 We have established a record of steady growth and profitable operations since our inception while preserving our strong credit culture.
-As indicated by the graphs below, for the year ended December 31, 2015, we continued this trend with the acquisition of IBT and by focusing on growing our total loans and deposits organically by increasing our commercial lending relationships and more deeply penetrating the Dallas metropolitan area.
+As indicated by the graphs below, for the year ended December 31, 2016, we continued this trend by focusing on growing our total loans and deposits organically by increasing our commercial lending relationships and more deeply penetrating the Dallas metropolitan area.